httpcats/http.cat/README.md

 You can clone it, replace the information with the new one and export as a JPG image.

 Then, upload it to both `public/images` and `public/images-original` folders and update the [statuses.js](https://github.com/httpcats/http.cat/blob/master/lib/statuses.js) file.

+Finally you need to add a markdown file in `/content/<status-code>.md` with a description of the status code and links to official documentation.
+Please follow the format of already existing files.
+Also, copy this file over to `/content/ca` and ask Copilot, ChatGPT or Google, etc to translate the content to Catalan.

 ## Credits